• Home

 • KaneAI executes them across conversation flows and flags semantic failures, not just string mismatches

-• Tests plug into CI/CD pipelines so every knowledge base update or prompt change triggers an automated regression run
+• Tests plug into CI/CD pipelines so every knowledge base update or prompt change triggers an automated regression run.
+Learn more at KaneAI CI/CD integration docs.

 • Multi-turn tests verify that context retention holds across complex dialogue sequences